 - Slowly open the throttle and observe the voltmeter.

-- The voltmeter reading should increase smoothly and gradually.
+- The voltmeter reading, should increase smoothly and gradually.

-Problems from the throttle position sensor (TPS) often trigger a diagnostic fault code.
-Before replacing the sensor, the sensor’s wiring should be inspected for damage or loose connections.
-The sensor may also become loose causing the readings to be inaccurate.
+Problems from the throttle position sensor (TPS), often trigger a diagnostic fault code.
+So, before replacing the sensor, the sensor’s wiring; should be inspected for damage or loose connections.
+The sensor may also become loose, causing the readings to be inaccurate.

-The powertrain control module (PCM) supplies a 5 Volt reference signal to the (TPS) and usually a ground.
+The powertrain control module (PCM) supplies, a 5 Volt reference signal, to the (TPS) and usually a ground.
 A general measurement is: at idle = .5 Volts; full throttle = 4.5 Volts.
-If the (PCM) detects that the throttle angle is more or less than it should be for a specific (RPM), it will set a code.
+If the (PCM) detects, that the throttle angle is more or less than it should be for a specific (RPM); it will set a code.

-Also, If you have no (TPS) signal, check for 5 Volt reference at the connector.
+Also, if you have no (TPS) signal, check for 5 Volt reference at the connector.
 If it’s present, check the ground circuit for open or shorts.
-Make sure the signal circuit isn’t 12V.
-It should never have battery voltage.
+Make sure the signal circuit, isn’t 12V.
+It should never, have battery voltage.
 If it does, trace circuit for short to voltage and repair.
-Look for any water in the connector and replace (TPS) as necessary.
+Look for any water, in the connector and replace (TPS) as necessary.

-A bad (TPS) can cause inability to shift up, rough or slow idle and lacking power when accelerating.
+A bad (TPS) can cause, inability to shift up, rough or slow idle and lacking power when accelerating.

 Limp Mode – Reduced Engine Power

-So, The computer receives a signal from the (TPS) stating that the pedal is all the way to the floor.
-But, The throttle is actually closed.
-It would spot this error when it compared this status with the vehicle speed sensor.
-But, Would be signaling a low or no speed.
-As soon as it sees this discrepancy, the computer will command the transmission to go into limp mode.
+So, the computer receives a signal from the (TPS); stating that the pedal is all the way to the floor.
+But, the throttle, is actually closed.
+It would spot this error, when it compared this status with the vehicle speed sensor.
+But, would be signaling a low or no speed.
+As soon as it sees this discrepancy, the computer, will command the transmission to go into, limp mode.